New discovery could highlight areas where earthquakes are less likely to occur

 Using state-of-the-art imaging techniques the team were able to observe the microscopic structure of the rocks within the oceanic crust and use them to estimate the amount of stress that was present at the tectonic plate boundary.

 Their results showed that the oceanic crust was in fact far weaker than previously assumed by scientists.

-“This means that, at least in the ancient Japanese subduction zone, slow creep within weak, wet oceanic crust could allow the ocean lithosphere to slip underneath the overlying continent without earthquakes being generated,” said lead-author of the study Christopher Tulley, from Cardiff University’s School of Earth and Ocean Sciences.
+“This means that, at least in the ancient Japanese subduction zone, slow creep within weak, wet oceanic crust could allow the ocean lithosphere to slip underneath the overlying continent without earthquakes being generated,” said lead-author of the study Christopher Tulley, from Cardiff University’s School of Earth and Environmental Sciences.

 “Our study therefore confirms that oceanic crust, typically thought to be strong and prone to deforming by earthquakes, may instead commonly deform by creep, providing it is sufficiently hydrated.”